whatwehaveunlearned/Data-Visualizartion-Project-1/README.md

 Visualization of the deaths caused by Cholera analized by Snow to argue that cholera was transmited by contaminated water.

+This visualization was developed as the first project of Data visualization class at University of Hawaii at Manoa by Alberto Gonzalez

 ===================================================================================
 Download the hole code, including al .js files and .json files.